Mu'azu Babangida Aliyu: Background

 Mu’azu Babangida Aliyu was born in Minna in Niger State on November 12, 1955.
 He attended the College of Arts & Arabic Studies in Sokoto, graduating in 1974.
 In 1977, he obtained the Nigeria Certificate in Education from the College of Education, Sokoto.
-After the mandatory one-year National Youth Service, in 1978 he became a teacher at Government Teachers’ College, Minna.
+In 1978 he became a teacher at Government Teachers’ College, Minna.
 Later he went to Bayero University, Kano where he obtained a BA in Education in 1983.
-He went on to the University of Pittsburgh, Pennsylvania, United States in 1985, gaining a PhD in Public Policy and Strategic Studies in 1989.
+After Mandatory one year Youth Service, He went on to the University of Pittsburgh, Pennsylvania, United States in 1985, gaining a PhD in Public Policy and Strategic Studies in 1989.

 In 1983 he was elected to the National House of Representatives for Chanchaga Federal Constituency of Niger State towards the end of the short-lived Second Nigerian Republic.

 He was given the title of Sodangin Nupe by HRH Alh.
 Yahaya Abubakar (GCON, the Etsu Nupe and chairman, Niger State council of traditional rulers).